 WHAT’S YOUR THIRD PLACE?

-If you are new to Third Place, consider starting to volunteer in a school or in one of the other areas below.
+If you are new to Third Place, consider starting to volunteer in one of the areas below.

-If the “Where to Start” opportunities are not a good fit for you, browse the many Third Place serving opportunities below.
-Each area has an Interchange interest group you can join to receive information and updates on how to serve with that Third Place.
+Each of the above areas has an Interchange interest group you can join to receive information and updates on how to serve within that Third Place.
 Joining the Interchange group does not commit you to the opportunity, but will keep you informed on serving opportunities.
 Plus, you can leave the group at any time if you no longer want to receive email updates.
-You can also fill out the Third Place Interest form to sign up for multiple Third Place Interchange groups at once to begin receiving information and updates.

 Services for Members

 We also provide services for Cornerstone members in their areas of need.
 These services include finding housing, auto repair, adoption scholarships, and support groups for foster, adoptive, and Rosebud families.
 Learn more about R&G services available to Cornerstone members.

 Resources for Third Place

 - Watch the Poverty 101 Mini-Conference for foundational teaching on working with impoverished.

 - Read What Every Church Member Should Know About Poverty by Ruby Payne